What is Brainstorming?

 Why is brainstorming important?

-Brainstorming is important because it allows people to think more freely, without fear of judgment.
-Brainstorming encourages open and ongoing collaboration to solve problems and generate innovative ideas and improves critical thinking and problem-solving skills as an individual and a team.
+Brainstorming is important because it allows people to think more freely without fear of judgment.
+It encourages open and ongoing collaboration to solve problems, generate innovative ideas, and improve critical thinking and problem-solving skills as an individual and a team.

 Questions to ask yourself when brainstorming:

 Brainstorming enables people to think independently without the fear of being judged.
-It also encourages an open discussion and collaboration with other members and gives importance to teamwork.
-Ideas can also be merged to create a customized solution, and it can only be possible when multiple innovative ideas are put together.
-It allows the team to conclude a consensus leading to a well-established answer.
+It also encourages open discussion and collaboration with other members and emphasizes teamwork.
+Ideas can also be merged to create a customized solution, which can only be possible when multiple innovative ideas are combined.
+It allows the team to reach a consensus, leading to a well-established answer.
 It encourages different perspectives and allows working with out-of-the-box unconventional ideas.
-It is excellent for team building and cooperation as it has no ownership to a single member; rather, it is a collective effort on a large scale level.
-Participants learn to be more patient while waiting for their turn, give answers in an organized and structured way removing the element of haphazardness in a team scenario.
+It is excellent for team building and cooperation as it has no ownership to a single member; instead, it is a collective effort on a large scale level.
+Participants learn to be more patient while waiting for their turn and give answers in an organized and structured way, removing the haphazardness in a team scenario.

 brainstorming matrix